 SPIRITUAL DEVELOPMENT: This refers to children’s beliefs, religious or otherwise, which inform their perspective on life and their interest in, and respect for, different people’s feelings and values.
 This is developed by:

-Giving pupils the opportunity to understand human emotions and feelings, the way they impact on people and how an understanding of them can be helpful; for example, through PDL, Literacy, Drama, Music and Dance.
+Giving pupils the opportunity to understand human emotions and feelings, the way they impact on people and how an understanding of them can be helpful; for example, through PSHE, Literacy, Drama, Music and Dance.

 Promoting teaching styles that:

 Value pupil questions and give them space for their own thoughts, ideas and concerns.

 Enable pupils to make connections between aspects of their learning.

 Encourage pupils to relate their learning to a wider frame of reference; for example, asking ‘why’, ‘how’, and ‘where’ as well as ‘what’.